sobirjon001/toDoList/README.md

 ## Sprint Backlog

-- [ ] Create a template for TO-Do Task
+- [ ] Create a template for To-Do Task
   - Template have task instance
-  - Template have status of done or not done
+  - Template have status instance of done or not done
   - Template have ability to change status
-  - Template have ability to be printed to display task and status
+  - Template have ability to be printed and display task and status
 - [ ] Create a menu
   - List all tasks
   - inform no tasks if tasks list is empty